n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ExecuteWorkflow/README.md

 Let's say, that there's a Execute Workflow node in **Workflow A**.
 The Execute Workflow node calls another workflow, **Workflow B**.
 - The Execute Workflow node passes the data to the Start node of **Workflow B**.
 - The last node of **Workflow B** sends the data back to the Execute Workflow node in **Workflow A**.

+### Can we set a timeout for sub workflows?

+It is not possible to define a timeout for sub workflows executed by the Execute Workflow node.
+You can set a timeout for the workflow containing the Execute Workflow node.
+However, the sub-workflow will not follow this timeout.